Strategy11/formidable-forms/readme.txt

 = WordPress Form Builder Plugin =
 Formidable Forms is a flexible and free WordPress form plugin.
 Easily create contact forms, polls and surveys, lead generation forms, email forms, and any other forms you imagine.
 Start with a pre-built contact form template or create totally custom forms.
 From the smallest sidebar opt-in form to large job application forms, Formidable Forms is built to do it all.
 Learn more about Formidable Forms at [FormidableForms.com](https://formidableforms.com/ "FormidableForms.com")

 Create a professional WordPress contact form without any code.
+Get mobile-friendly responsive forms that look great on any screen size.
 Additionally, changing the form layout is simple with included layout classes.
-If you need more advanced customizations, you have complete access to edit the form HTML and CSS.
+If you need more advanced customizations, you have complete access to change the form HTML and CSS.

 [View form builder Documentation](https://formidableforms.com/knowledgebase/ "View form builder Documentation")